SouravBiswas238/SouravBiswas238/README.md

 # Hi, I am Sourav Kumar Biswas
 ### I am a MERN Stack Web Developer

-I am currently studying in Babugonj Degree College Of Business.
-I'm very much passionate about programming that's why I am learning web development in MERN stack.
-I've worked on some practice projects to level up my skills.
-You can have a look at my github profile.

-I really love to learn about programming and I'm trying to learn new things everyday.
-Because programming is fun.
-If I think of doing something and if I don't know about the project or a specific part then I try to learn about it.
-Because I love to learn new things about programming.
+I am a web developer from Bangladesh.
+I studied a BSC in Computer Science at Faridpur engineering college.
+I am a self-motivated MERN stack, web developer.
+I always keep myself up to date with the latest technology.I can adopt any technology rapidly making myself flexible upon any tech stack.You can have a look at my github profile.

 Skills: <br>
 🔰 HTML<br>